stevejcl/dwarfium-scope-archive/README.md

 pip install -r requirements-windows.txt
   ```

-Currently Supported Devices: USB (more details to follow).
+Currently Supported Devices: USB, FTP, and MTP but only to Archive the files.

 ## Chapter 3: Usage